ClusterifyAI/magento-assistant/README.md

 ## Clusterify.AI

-You can read about our Chatbot and Assistant soulution in details and start to convert your website to a conversation.
+You can read about our Chatbot and Assistant soulution in details and start to turn your website to a conversation.
 Please visit https://Clusterify.AI/chatbot

 ## Open Source Chatbot SDK